mhoerth/kafka-rabbitmq-testsystem/README.md

 # Test execution
 Important notice:
 This testsystem is designed to measure the performance of the different systems.
 Therefore, the standard configuration is used, which means that the standard IPs and Ports are used also.
 (Kafka: 127.0.0.1:9092) (RabbitMQ: amqp://rabbitmq:rabbitmq@localhost:5672/)
 If you are using the provided docker-compose files within this repo nothing should be needed to reconfigure.

 First:
-Run at least one of the docker-compose files to start at least one bus system (either kafka or rabbitmq) Second, after 'go build':
+Run at least one of the docker-compose files to start at least one bus system (either kafka or rabbitmq)
+Second, after 'go build':
-./kafka-test-repo (bus name) (message amount) (delay in ms before next message is send) (topic/queue name) (consumer/producer instnces (up to 6)) (path to inputfile for binary data information) (encoding method (json, avro, proto))
+./kafka-test-repo (amount of iterations) (bus name) (message amount) (delay in ms before next message is send) (topic/queue name) (consumer/producer instances (up to 6)) (path to inputfile for binary data information) (encoding method (json, avro, proto))

 Example RabbitMQ:
-./kafka-test-repo rabbit 1000 0 guru 0 testfiles/output-1Kibi-rand
+./kafka-test-repo 1 rabbit 1000 0 guru 0 testfiles/output-1Kibi-rand-baseEnc
-./kafka-test-repo rabbit 1000 2 guru 0 testfiles/output-1Kibi-rand avro
+./kafka-test-repo 1 rabbit 1000 2 guru 0 testfiles/output-1Kibi-rand-baseEnc avro
-./kafka-test-repo rabbit 1000 10 guru 0 testfiles/output-1Kibi-rand proto
+./kafka-test-repo 1 rabbit 1000 10 guru 0 testfiles/output-1Kibi-rand-baseEnc proto

 Example Kafka:
+Synchronous call
+./kafka-test-repo 1 synckafka 1000 0 guru 0 testfiles/output-1Kibi-rand-baseEnc
+./kafka-test-repo 1 synckafka 1000 2 guru 0 testfiles/output-1Kibi-rand-baseEnc avro
+./kafka-test-repo 1 synckafka 1000 10 guru 0 testfiles/output-1Kibi-rand-baseEnc proto

+asynchronous call
-./kafka-test-repo kafka 1000 0 guru 0 testfiles/output-1Kibi-rand
+./kafka-test-repo 1 asynckafka 1000 0 guru 0 testfiles/output-1Kibi-rand-baseEnc
-./kafka-test-repo kafka 1000 2 guru 0 testfiles/output-1Kibi-rand avro
+./kafka-test-repo 1 asynckafka 1000 2 guru 0 testfiles/output-1Kibi-rand-baseEnc avro
-./kafka-test-repo kafka 1000 10 guru 0 testfiles/output-1Kibi-rand proto
+./kafka-test-repo 1 asynckafka 1000 10 guru 0 testfiles/output-1Kibi-rand-baseEnc proto